petpiki-ux/Neverlank-Chartered-Accountants-App/README.md

   as a bar on the dashboard and engagement list.
 - **Risk Assessment tab** — log risks with likelihood x impact scoring (auto-rated Low/Medium/High) and mitigation/response notes.
+- **Documents tab** — automatically lists the Document Templates that match this engagement's type (Audit/Assurance/Consulting) right at the top, ready to download with one click — no need to go find the right one in the separate Document Templates library.
+Below that, upload working papers;
-- **Documents tab** — upload working papers; re-uploading the same filename and category automatically creates a new version rather than overwriting.
+  re-uploading the same filename and category automatically creates a new version rather than overwriting.
 - **Tasks tab** — assign specific pieces of work to team members with due dates and priority; each person's open tasks show on their dashboard.
 - **Checklist Templates** (top menu) — build reusable audit programs once, use